Tobacco pipe: Calabash

 In the original chronicles, such as "The Adventure of the Copper Beeches", Sherlock Holmes is described as smoking a long-stemmed cherrywood, which he favored "when in a disputatious, rather than a meditative mood."
 Holmes smokes an old briar-root pipe on occasion, for example in The Sign of the Four, and an "unsavory" and "disreputable" black and oily clay pipe in several stories, notably in "The Red-Headed League".
 Dr Watson declares it to be the detective's preferred pipe: "It was to him as a counsellor" (A Case of Identity), the "companion of his deepest meditations" (The Valley of Fear)..

+Holmes' association with the pipe was referenced in the 2009 film Inglorious Basterds, in which antagonist Hans Landa smokes a Calabash Meerschaum pipe in his introductory scene.

 Pipes with removable bowl

 Bowls are made of varying shapes and materials to allow the smoker to try different characteristics or to dedicate particular bowls for particular tobaccos.
 Bowls are not interchangeable between manufacturers.

 Hookahs

 A hookah, ghelyan, or narghile, is a Middle Eastern water pipe that cools the smoke by filtering it through a water chamber.
-Often ice, cough-drops, milk, or fruit juice is added to the water.
+Often ice or artificial flavorings are added to the water.
 Traditionally, the tobacco is mixed with a sweetener, such as honey or molasses.
 Fruit flavors have also become popular.
 Modern hookah smokers, especially in the US, smoke "me'assel", "moassel", "molasses" or "shisha", all names for the same wet mixture of tobacco, molasses/honey, glycerine, and often, flavoring.
 This style of tobacco is smoked in a bowl with foil or a screen (metal or glass) on top of the bowl.
 More traditional tobaccos are "tombiek" (a dry unflavored tobacco, which the user moistens in water, squeezes out the extra liquid, and places coals directly on top) or "jarak" (more of a paste of tobacco with fruit to flavor the smoke).